What is a stroke?

 Types of stroke

-Ischemic stroke treatment It is usually caused by atherosclerosis (hardening of the arteries), embolism (blockage of blood vessels by blood clots from other parts of the body), or microangiopathy (disease of the small arteries, the occlusion of small vessels in the brain)
+Ischemic stroke is usually caused by atherosclerosis (hardening of the arteries), embolism (blockage of blood vessels by blood clots from other parts of the body), or microangiopathy (disease of the small arteries, the occlusion of small vessels in the brain)

 It is usually caused by high blood pressure, arteriovenous malformations, brain aneurysms, and trauma.